-15-Minute Caramel For Halloween Treats
+15-Minute Caramel for Halloween Treats

-For this pro tip, we chose a soft caramel directly from our Professional Pastry Arts curriculum.
 It’s a versatile recipe for a simple caramel, and it only takes a few ingredients to use this in so many different ways.
 Here, we’ve taken a little fondant and a lot of imagination to turn a quick technique into a delicious and fun treat!

-Ingredients For the Caramel
+Ingredients for the Caramel

 - 400 grams granulated sugar